Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 2. To provide curated resources of articles, videos and books that I have found useful.

-3. Create a concise 'How do I...?' wiki curated links.
+3. Create a concise 'How do I...?' wiki of curated links.

 Whilst developing this book, I came across one of the best resources for PyTest - [pytest-with-eric.com](https://pytest-with-eric.com/).
 Combined with the PyTest book by [Brian Okken](https://pythontest.com/), they have helped me gain a deeper understanding of PyTest.